yumuzi234/e8vm/linking.md

 - A package can be loaded with only the header or the header and the content.
 - Only the header part is enough to support other dependant packages.

-// a linking package
-type link8.Package interface {
-	Link() (map[string]*Var, map[string]*Func)
-}

-- linker is prepared only when linking starts, which is after all the builds
-- all packages that hits in the dependency tree will be added into the linker

 type build8.Lang interface {
 	IsSrc(filename string) bool
 	NewPackage(path, src map[string]*File) (Package, error)